Dependency injection and the IoC container

 }

-Register contextual dependencies in a Service Provider using the when().asksFor().provide() API:
+Register contextual dependencies in a Service Provider using the when().asksFor().provide() API.
+This tells the container when a specific class asks for a dependency, provide a particular implementation.

 import type { ApplicationService } from '@adonisjs/core/types'